Curator

 • My Exhibition

-A work made of oil and collage on panel.
+A work made of lithograph on newsprint.

 A work made of ballpoint pen, felt-tip pen, pastel, graphite pencil, and colored pencil on cream wove paper.